6 Kpop Idol Groups Making Big Comebacks In March: GOT7, BTOB, G-Friend And More!

 This comeback is more shrouded in mystery than the others.

 As Officially Kmusic reports, this Kpop idol group recently released a teaser video from an upcoming release on their Facebook page.
-The short video features a black and white scene of the boys playing cards in a dimly lit room which is actually clip from their previous release, Noir.
+The short video features a black and white scene of the boys playing cards in a dimly lit room which is actually a clip from their previous release, Noir.

 The scene then disappears to reveal a code, ‘#F0000″ which according to Officially Kmusic translates to “From Noir” Then a date flashes on screen and its March 7, 2017.